Marta Permuy: Family and ancestry

 Marta Cazañas Permuy was born into several prominent Cuban families.
 Her mother, Raquel M. Díaz y Teresa de Cazañas, was born in San Jose de los Ramos and was the daughter of José Lorenzo Díaz, member of the Cuban judiciary.
 Her family was also known regionally for financing the construction of a church in the greater Colón area to replace a small chapel that had served as the community religious gathering place.
-Marta cared for her mother at the Permuy House during her final years.
-Raquel died in 1992.
+Marta cared for her mother at the Permuy House during her final years until her death in 1992.

-Her father was the influential Cuban judge and politician Pedro Pablo Cazañas of the wealthy Cazañas family of Matanzas-area landowners.
-As such, Marta's grandmother was the socialite and aristocrat Enriqueta García Martín de Cazañas.
+Her father was the Cuban judge and politician Pedro Pablo Cazañas of the wealthy Cazañas family of Matanzas-area landowners.
+Marta's grandmother was the socialite and aristocrat Enriqueta García Martín de Cazañas.
 Much of Marta and her siblings upbringing took place in the family estates of Buena Vista and Dos Rosas in the Cárdenas area by Varadero.
-By way of her father's lineage, Marta was also descendant of the Spaniard Peraza and Bobadilla families.
+By way of her father's lineage, Marta was descendant of the Spaniard Peraza and Bobadilla families.

-Marta's brother, Eduardo Enrique Cazañas Díaz, was the first in their family to arrive in the United States in 1959, settling in Florida and then Rhode Island.
+Marta's brother, Eduardo Enrique Cazañas Díaz, was the first in their family to arrive in the United States in 1959, settling in Rhode Island and Florida.
 As the Vietnam War escalated through the 1960s, he voluntarily enlisted in the United States Army with the rank of SP-4, an Armor Reconnaissance Specialist.
 He died in combat on January 7, 1967, at the age of 22.
 As a Cuban immigrant and son of Pedro Pablo Cazañas, his death was covered in English and Spanish media including the Diario Las Americas.
 He posthumously received the Purple Heart for his actions and is included in the Vietnam Veterans Memorial in Washington D.C.
 While raising her children, Marta would organize annual Memorial Day family trips to his memorial in Fort Lauderdale, Florida.

 Marta was sister-in-law to noted psychiatrist, author, and Agrupación Católica Universitaria leader René de la Huerta (1920-2003) by way of his marriage to her older sister Raquel.
 As such Marta is aunt to author and spiritual leader Christian de la Huerta, their son.

 Marta had seven children during her marriage to Jesús Permuy.
 One of their sons is Pedro Pablo Permuy, a former senior advisor to Madeleine Albright and later appointed by President Bill Clinton to serve as Deputy Assistant Secretary of Defense during his second term.
 She was also aunt to MasTec founder Jorge Mas Canosa by marriage of her daughter.
 Her children have remained active in the arts as art collectors and patrons and her grandchildren include artists, curators, and critics.